What You Should Do When a System Cannot Boot from a Hard Drive

 A boot device is a hardware that contains files required for a computer to start.
-A hard drive, USB, CD or DVD are all considered boot devices.
+A hard drive, USB, CD, or DVD are all considered boot devices.
 This article explains the troubleshooting process if you cannot boot from a hard drive.

 Press the key and enter BIOS.
-In BIOS, go to boot sequence tab.
-If you find that the boot sequence is wrong, move the preferred device (hard drive in the case) to the first place using up/down arrow keys.
+In BIOS, go to the boot sequence tab.
+If you find that the boot sequence is wrong, move the preferred device (hard drive in the case) to the first place using the up/down arrow keys.
 Hit Enter and restart your system.
 Now that the boot sequence is changed, check to see if the error persists.

 Sometimes Windows will start the booting process but may crash halfway through.
 This may indicate a software issue.
-You can repair it using Startup Repair operation.
+You can repair it using the Startup Repair operation.

 1. Use a Windows installation disc and click on Repair your PC.